addu390/addu390.github.io/_posts/2022-05-27-free-and-open-source.md

 <p style="text-align: center;">FOSS Developers 💪🏻 </p>

 ## Free and Open Source Software
-"Free and open-source software (FOSS) is software that is both free software and open-source software where anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software"
+"Free and open-source software (FOSS) is software that is both free software and open-source software where anyone is freely licensed to use, copy, study, and change the software in any way, and the source code is openly shared so that people are encouraged to voluntarily improve the design of the software" - Wikipedia

 Most of the applications, softwares, and tools we use day-to-day are built by thousands and millions of people all over the globe.
 So to the extent that Free and Open Source Softwares define who we are as Engineers today.
 Be it a full-fledged product or technologies used to build one - languages, frameworks, databases, queues/buses, caching mechanisms, deployment tools, visualization dashboards, the list goes on; revolves around the OSS community.
 It's imperative to keep this community active and ever-growing.